Dr. Ronnel Keith Berry, PhD

 Welcome!

-I'm an Assistant Professor and James Baldwin scholar at Austin Peay State University.
-I received my PhD in English with a specialization in African American Literature from Université Paris Cité.
+I’m an Assistant Professor of English and James Baldwin scholar at Austin Peay State University.
+I earned my PhD in English from Université Paris Cité, where I specialized in African American Literature, Critical Whiteness Studies, and the transatlantic dimensions of Baldwin’s early work.

 - Dr. Ronnel Keith Berry